 - Retinal Dysplasia.

-Neither of these health concerns is life threatening by any means.
-But the treatment for them can be expensive, especially if they become a chronic health issue.
+Neither of these health concerns is life-threatening by any means.
+But their treatment can be expensive, especially if they become a chronic health issue.

 Now, are you worried about the vet bills?

 That’s understandable.
 We here at IndulgeYourPet suggest signing up for Pet Insurance for Sealyham Terriers.
 This can help cover some or most of the costs related to the treatment.

 Please read this article on Pet Insurance Policies, do your research, and find out how pet insurance works and what it covers or doesn’t cover.